 The weather in Bhutan is courtesy of the changing seasons that the country faces.
 There are mainly four seasons that affect Bhutan, i.e. spring, autumn, summer (monsoon), and winter.
 While spring and autumn are the ideal seasons for treks, the country can be visited throughout the year for any other travel activities.

 Clear skies and bright sunlight can be seen during autumn which is experienced from late September to late November.
-Wither from late November is known to bring strong winds in the north east parts, leading to Bhutan getting its name as the “Land of the Thunder Dragon”.
+Wither from late November is known to bring strong winds in the northeast parts, leading to Bhutan getting its name as the “Land of the Thunder Dragon”.

-The climate in the southernmost of Bhutan is hot and humid, given to the fact that it is closer to the plains of India.
-The central region is warmer in summer and cold in winter, most of its part covered in thick temperate and deciduous forests.
+The climate in the southernmost of Bhutan is hot and humid, given the fact that it is closer to the plains of India.
+The central region is warmer in summer and cold in winter, most of its parts covered in thick temperate and deciduous forests.
 The northern border; on the other hand, are colder with most of its parts covered in snow during winter.

 People Culture and Festivals

-The people in Bhutan still are very religious and devoted towards their cultures and traditions.
+The people in Bhutan still are very religious and devoted to their cultures and traditions.
 The deeply rooted cultural devotion can be seen in their lifestyle, even in common families, there is a ritual of keeping a morsel on the floor as an offering to the deities before eating.
 As such, the majority of the population follows Vajrayana Buddhism along with a small population of Hindu followers.

-When talking about the festivals celebrated in Bhutan, the unique dance festival Tshechu comes in the first position.
+When talking about the festivals celebrated in Bhutan, the unique dance festival Tshechu comes in first position.
 This dance festival is celebrated in different variations across the country like the Thimpu Tshechu, Paro Tshechu, and Wangduephodrang Tshechu.
 Punakha Drupchen, Haa Summer Festival, and Black-necked Crane festival are some other popular festivals celebrated in Bhutan.